Vrinda Ravi Kumar

 I found that experience with different contexts - female age, experienced resource and experienced density - changes female oviposition (fecundity and oviposition preference in a heterogenous habitat).
 Moreover, context-specific oviposition behaviour aligns with a classic tradeoff in the red flour beetle.
 Females can either lay a few eggs in the optimal resource and increase offspring development rate; or lay more eggs indiscriminately and increase offspring numbers.
 (Ravi Kumar et al, 2022)

 I also found that larval feeding preference is astonishingly flexible in response to early experience with resources, even ancestrally novel ones.
-This may be one of the mechanisms for generalism to persist in this species (Ravi Kumar et al 2018).
+This may be one of the mechanisms for generalism to persist in this species (Ravi Kumar et al 2018, graphical abstract).

 These findings illustrated the role of experienced context and behavioural plasticity in modulating trait expression across environments, which may uncover alternative ways to maximize fitness.
 This tremendously complicates the study of phenotypic variation, which is at the heart of eco-evolutionary dynamics.